Reliable Part-of-Speech Tagging of Historical Corpora through Set-Valued Prediction: Experimental Evaluation

 The corpus considered in this study mainly stems from the InterGramm project\footnote{\url{https://www.uni-paderborn.de/forschungsprojekte/intergramm}} \cite{Merten_Seemann_Wever_2019,Seemann_Merten_Geierhos_Tophinke_Huellermeier_2017,Seemann_Geierhos_Merten_Tophinke_Wever_Huellermeier_2018} and consists of dateable and localizable legal documents and records of judgements ranging from the 13th to the 17th century comprising 23 documents in total.
 Some texts of dataset originally stem from the ReN project \cite{ren}, which have been partially adapted to be consistent to the tagging guidelines of the InterGramm project.
 The majority of the documents originate from the Central Low German region written in a historic German dialect called Middle Low German.
 The remaining corpus contains the first Early New High German texts that were written in Low German after the change of writing language.
 In the course of the InterGramm project, these texts have been annotated with \pos{}-tags which are considered as ground truth labels.

 Since an established, commonly accepted orthography did not exist at that time, we unified different spellings of the same words to condense the number of different words in a reasonable way.
 To this end, we first applied a clustering algorithm using the Levenshtein distance as the distance metric and let an expert double-check the correctness of the discovered clusters.
-The texts used in this study are provided (together with the code to read and process the documents) on GitHub\footnote{\url{https://github.com/stheid/SetPOS}}.
+As an example we would substitute \textit{denen}, \textit{denet}, and \textit{dhenet} by \textit{denen}.
+The data used in this study are provided (together with the code to read and process the documents) on GitHub\footnote{\url{https://github.com/stheid/SetPOS}}.

 For the sake of clarity, the evaluation presented in Section \ref{sec:experimental-evaluation:results} focuses on four selected documents from the Corpus, which are representatives of different challenges when dealing with historic corpora.
 The results for the remaining corpus are provided together with the code via the GitHub repository.
 The \textit{Duisburger Stadtrecht (1500)} can be seen as an outlier document, as the dialect in this text is quite different from the rest of the corpus. \textit{Bremer Urkunden (1351--1400)} on the other hand can be seen as the medoid of the data set, as the corpus contains many other deeds from the same time, some of which are even from Bremen as well. \textit{Bambergische Halsgerichtsordnung (1510)} is one of the most recent documents in the corpus.
 Finally, we consider the \textit{Kolberger Kodex (1297)}, which in turn is a rather old one.
 In the following, the four documents will be referred to as Duisburg, Bremen, Bamberg, and Kołobrzeg.